 Where to stay in Bohemian Switzerland

 If you decide to stay more than one day in Bohemian Switzerland you must sleep in a local Bed & Breakfast.
-Děčín,Hřensko,Jetřichovice or Dolní Chřibská are some of the villages near the park that have good options of hotels [click on the name of the villages to book the best hotels in Bohemian Switzerland].
+Děčín,Hřensko,Jetřichovice or Dolní Chřibská are some of the villages near the park that have good hotel options [click on the name of the villages to book the best hotels in Bohemian Switzerland].
 We stayed at Na Stodolci, a family-run pension located between Chřibská and Jetřichovice.

 Na Stodolci is a lovely property that offers more than rooms.
 You get that warm feeling of staying in a family house, with home-cooked breakfast, local beer, and a restaurant to die for.
-The room was huge, with private bathroom and a super hot shower.
+The room was huge, with a private bathroom and a super hot shower.
 Perfect to recharge our batteries after a long day hiking in the Bohemian Switzerland Park.

 The best trails and hiking tours in Bohemian Switzerland National Park

 The Bohemian Switzerland National Park is open to the public all year long, and you can visit it by yourself, without a tour guide.
-But before you venture yourself into the wild, let’s think about your capability to hike the Bohemian Switzerland National Park without any guidance.
+But before you venture yourself into the wild, let’s think about your capability of hiking the Bohemian Switzerland National Park without any guidance.
 Are you an experienced hiker?
 Do you know how to read the trail marks and find yourself in the middle of the forest?
 Do you know how to climb?
 Do you know the rules of the Bohemian Switzerland National Park?

-If you said no for most of those questions, then we are in the same boat, hiking enthusiasts that need professional guidance.
+If you said no for most of those questions, then we are on the same boat, hiking enthusiasts that need professional guidance.
 And I believe this type of outdoor activity is better when you have a guide.
 Someone that can share with you information, stories and give you a local perspective of the place.
-In the end, you are not only hiking, but discovering a new travel destination, learning about nature and how to protect it.
+In the end, you are not only hiking, but also discovering a new travel destination, learning about nature and how to protect it.

-The hike from Jetřichovice to Mariina Skála [the first lookout point] was a really easy.
+The hike from Jetřichovice to Mariina Skála [the first lookout point] was really easy.
 A trail of almost 2 kilometers [round trip], it was clear and not so steep.
-The hardest part was to climb the stair at the top of the rock formation at 428 meters above sea level.
+The hardest part was to climb the stairs at the top of the rock formation at 428 meters above sea level.
 But the effort was rewarded with a stunning view of the national park.
 The perfect way to start our hiking adventure in Bohemian Switzerland.

 The second hike was a short trip of 1.7km and another easy trail.
 On the way, we passed by an interesting rock formation that through the years has been used as a shelter.
 During the whole afternoon, we were surrounded by gigantic trees and we could hear the water dripping from the huge sandstone walls.
-While I was soaking all the beauty our guide was explaining the importance of protecting that area and how unique is the geologic formation there.
+While I was soaking up all the beauty, our guide was explaining the importance of protecting that area and how unique is the geologic formation there.

 Enjoy your adventure in Bohemian Switzerland and don’t forget to visit other stunning destinations in the Czech Republic as the interesting Brno, the sporty Liberec, the fairytale Cesky Krumlov and Prague.
-Also, don’t forget your travel insurance, adventurous travelers need an especial coverage.
+Also, don’t forget your travel insurance, adventurous travelers need special coverage.
 We trust and recommend World Nomads to protect our health and our belongings.

 Do you like this post?
 Pin it for later!!

-PS: our trip in the Czech Republic was organized in partnership with Czech Tourism Board.
+PS: our trip in the Czech Republic was organized in partnership with the Czech Tourism Board.
 But as usual, you always get our honest opinion and travel tips.